-- Assess the outcome of any reviews that are undertaken within Wesleyan that have an impact on the charges made or investment range available to these policies. - " Assess the level of transaction costs within the individual funds and consider how these are being assessed by Wesleyan. - " Look at Wesleyan's continued focus on improving member communications and highlighting the need for member's to assess the suitability of fund choices. - Work with Wesleyan to understand how Environmental, Social and Governance factors are incorporated into the investment process.
+- " Asses the outcome of the reviews being undertaken into the investment range, charges and default strategy. - " Assess the level of transaction costs within the individual funds and consider how these are being assessed by Wesleyan. - " Look at value for money monitoring carried out by Wesleyan on the High Risk / Return Fund. - Work with Wesleyan to understand how Environmental, Social and Governance factors are incorporated into the investment process.
 We understand that Wesleyan already has a draft policy on this subject which is currently under review.